nmajor/emailgate/NOTES.md

 ### TOP TODOS:
 - Rebuild a mini cart thing to display on the compilation checkout page instead of the full cart.
-- Load the price of the compilation on the home page from the product.json
-- Need to add the compilation name to the cart item description
 - On the preview page, check for any components with a missing or undefined pdf object.
   - Make a request to get those pdfs.
   - Maybe show a loading gif that important things are happening.